YizhuangLin/YizhuangLin.github.io/content/resume/_index.md

 #### [Tateyama Kendo Club]([https://tateyama-kendo-club.netlify.app](https://tateyama-kendo-club.netlify.app/))    02/2023

 This is a beginner static presentation website made in **HTML and CSS**, a non-official website of a Kendo club.

+## Who am I?

+- ~~24601~~

+- Focus on code readability/coupling
+- Passion for technology and code
+- Familiar with teamwork
+- React, Mysql, typescript enthusiasts.
+- Kendo 1Dun, Still in love with it.